PAYONE-GmbH/PCP-ServerSDK-java/README.md

-# PayOne Java SDK
+# PAYONE Commerce Platform Java SDK

-Welcome to the Java SDK for the PayOne PCP platform!
+Welcome to the Java SDK for the PAYONE Commerce Platform!
 This repository contains a powerful, easy-to-use software development kit (SDK) designed to simplify the integration of online payment processing into your applications.

 ### TODOS